- Automotive Interior Trim

 HVAC systems have three functions; heating, ventilation, and air conditioning.
 To function correctly, each component must have a certain degree of insulation to facilitate control of the air temperature.
 If any component is thermally inefficient, the entire system will suffer.
 Such was the case with the customer’s K-duct, so named because of its distinctive “k” shape, and an essential component of their product’s HVAC system.

 The K-duct had always been produced using the rotomolding manufacturing process, a process that doesn’t scale well.
 Moreover, the tooling for rotomolding is soft and needs to be refurbished and/or replaced quite often, causing repeatability issues in both manufacturing and assembly.
 As an alternative manufacturing process, blow molding is scalable and becomes more cost-efficient as production volumes increase.
 So it was a no-brainer for the customer — they had to switch to blow molding.

-With over three decades of technical blow molding design, engineering, and manufacturing experience, Regency Plastics, a Gemini Group company, was quickly identified as a capable supplier.
+With over three decades of technical blow molding design, engineering, and manufacturing experience, we were quickly identified as a capable supplier.
 Their additional expertise in material selection was the icing on the cake.

 Next, the product design was optimized for manufacturing and assembly.
 The K-duct, originally assembled from 43 different parts, would be manufactured in two pieces using a 35lb double blow molding machine, then joined using infrared (IR) welding.

 After a successful development project, the OEM was confident in choosing us to produce their enhanced design using the blow molding manufacturing process.
 They would no longer face issues with functional requirements or constrained capacity.
 They would no longer fear the possibility of field failure and warranty issues due to inconsistency.